 Wrapping It Up

-In the end, it’s generally a bad idea to take out a loan to raise your credit score.
-You would never want to risk lowering your scores even more due to having more debt or from missing a payment.
+In the end, it’s generally a bad idea to take out a loan to improve your credit score.
+You would never risk lowering your scores even more due to more debt or missing a payment.
 Following the methods above should improve your scores over time, and this is the best way to do it.